Busia’s Best Polish Desserts

 A perfect partner for your Christmas goose, this warm and fruity side dish can simmer while you prepare the rest of your menu, or make it a day ahead and reheat before serving. —Shirley A. Glaab, Hattiesburg, Mississippi

 These traditional Polish treats will keep for a long time in an airtight container.
 One year, I sent a batch to my sister, but the box got lost.
-She received it 12 days later…and the cookies still tasted great! —Jean Doxon, Omaha, Nebraska
+She received it 12 days later and reported that the cookies were worth the wait! —Jean Doxon, Omaha, Nebraska

 Filled with fruit, nuts, chocolate and loads of flavor, these traditional Italian treats hit the spot.
 We enjoy them at Christmas with a hot beverage.

 A fellow home cook shared this recipe for a sweet, fruit-filled pastry.
 My son, who isn’t a dessert fan, was disappointed when he came home to find his dad had polished off the last kolache in the batch. —Ann Johnson, Evansville, Indiana